An Alternative Approach to Long-Term Rehab Programs

 After completing four months at A Reprieve for Women, residents are eligible to begin working towards a college or high school degree, with the responsibility of balancing school work with program obligations.
 Residents can also elect to work a part-time job as they attend school.

 Our staff will work alongside each resident, examining their progress to determine the most fitting course load.
 While group sessions are encouraged, they are optional for those with jobs or a full-time course load.
-Psychiatric appointments, individual therapy, and outside meetings are still mandatory.
+Psychiatric appointments, individual therapy, and 12-step gatherings are still mandatory.

 Return to Work